froots/froots.github.io/_drafts/why-and-how-to-test-your-pattern-library-2.md

   inside header 16px right
 ```

-Re-running that causes all tests to pass.
+Re-running that causes all the checks to pass.

 Now it's time to get serious.
 In a real pattern library, we'll be testing a lot of patterns, so we need to organise the individual specs efficiently into a test suite.
 Let's do that next.